naif-sameer/my-programming-docs/docs/javascript/vuejs/vuejs.md

 				// if you want to use the value inside setup console.log(username.value)

-				// return a reactive refernce to a value. return {
+				// return a reactive reference to a value. return {
 					username
 				}